Enterprise Mobility Trends And How To Go Mobile

 If organizations want to satisfy their employees, they need to have the tools and technology in place to make working from home and using additional devices a possibility.
 This may mean implementing new software, processes, and policies, in order to become truly mobile.

-Here are some mobile technologies that organizations are using to increase their mobility.
+Here are some mobile technologies that organizations are using to increase their mobility and security.

 [ Related: "Rick Fondell's Client Success Story" Video ]

 One key way to go mobile is to utilize cloud solutions for application hosting, file sharing, and data storage.
 When your systems are hosted in the cloud, you don’t have to build, manage, or maintain the underlying hardware infrastructure (like servers and switches).
 Cloud solutions ultimately simplify your IT operations and can save you money in the long run.
 This is the foundation to going mobile, as it allows your employees to access your applications from any internet-connected location.